Pułtusk: Under the partitions

+In 1830, the Benedictines were expelled by a Tsarist decree, and the college buildings were taken over for administrative purposes.
 During the November Uprising, the town changed hands several times.
 In 1831 Russian forces were carrying a cholera epidemic when they entered the town, resulting in high fatalities.
 Pułtusk inhabitants took part also in the January Uprising.
 Afterwards the town was utterly destroyed and Russian officials sent many prominent citizens to Siberia and internal exile.
 On 30 January 1868 a meteorite fell in Pułtusk.
 It was one of the biggest to fall in Europe.
 Large chunks (9 kg each) were acquired by the British Museum, which has them on display in London.

 Although, the first Jews settled in the town in the 15th century, the Jewish community only started to flourish in the 19th century after a large influx of Jews.
 At the start of the 19th century, about 120 Jews lived in the city.
 Others lived in shtetls outside the city.
 Throughout the 19th century, though, the Jewish population increased rapidly to nearly 7,000 in the mid-19th century as a result of Russian discriminatory policies and the expulsion of Jews from Russia to Russian-controlled Congress Poland (see Pale of Settlement).
 By the year 1900, around 6,000 Jews lived in Pułtusk.
 Many had migrated to nearby Warsaw before and after World War I. Others emigrated to the United States.

 The great fire in 1875 destroyed most of the city.
 It was depicted by Nobel Laureate Henryk Sienkiewicz in his novel Quo Vadis as the great fire of Rome.